Requirements for Registration

 Other Registry Services

-In addition to registrations and transfers, the Registry provides certificates to aid breeders and owners in the orderly sale of genetic products and services, as well as the registration of goats previously registered in other approved Kiko registries.
+In addition to registrations and transfers, the Registry provides certificates to aid breeders and owners in the orderly sale of genetic products and services, as well as the registration of goats previously registered in other Kiko registries and pedigree tracking services.

 Sire Service & Semen Declaration